Being Yourself Shouldn't Put You at Risk

-Every youth in foster care deserves equal and equitable care, regardless of their sexual orientation or gender identity.
+Every youth in foster care deserves to feel safe and supported, regardless of their sexual orientation, gender identity and expression.

-LGBTQ2S+ youth often encounter discriminatory and inequitable treatment in the foster care system simply due to their sexual orientation or gender identity.
-Improved policies and practices are not just important, but essential, and are most effective when led by LGBTQ2S+ LEx Leaders who have firsthand experience within the system.
-These targeted improvements serve to provide queer identifying youth with the specific support and protection they rightfully deserve.
+Lesbian, Gay, Bisexual, Transgender, Queer/Questioning and 2-Spirit (LGBTQ2S+) youth often encounter discriminatory and inequitable treatment in the foster care system simply due to their sexual orientation, gender identity, and/or expression.
+Improved policies and practices are essential, and are most effective when led by LGBTQ2S+ Lived Experience (LEx) Leaders who have firsthand experience within the system.
+These targeted improvements serve to provide LGBTQ2S+ identifying youth with the specific support and protection they rightfully deserve.

 Quick Facts

-• Over 30% of youth in foster care identify as LGBTQ2S+, compared to 10% of the general population (source)
+• Approximately 30% of youth in foster care identify as LGBTQ+, compared to 11.2% of youth not in foster care.
+(Children's Rights)

 Want to Learn More?